 San Francisco – New York flight cost = €220 per person

 Obviously, flight cost will depend on your starting location.
 In terms of when to buy your flight, I recommend booking approximately three months in advance.
-Statistically (and from experience), it is usually the cheapest timeframe to buy flights.
+Statistically (and from experience), it is usually the cheapest time to buy a flight.

 HOW MUCH DOES RENTING A CAR IN West Coast America COST?